Below are the key issues you will need to consider once you decided to register a Brazilian company.

 The Brazilian National Institute for Intellectual Property (“INPI”) has a unified database of all trademarks registered publicly available.
 Conducting searches on the INPI database is fairly straight forward and can be done online at any time.

-Brazil adopts the first-to-file principle.
-Therefore, it is strongly recommended that you file trademark applications as soon as you form a view that you may sell products or services in Brazil.
+Brazilian law follows the first-to-file principle.
+Thus, it is strongly recommended that you file trademark applications as soon as you form a view that you may sell products or services in Brazil.
 These applications can be made by the Brazilian company, or by any individual or foreign entity (and there are important tax consequences to this).
 For further information, click here.

 11. Have you considered what licences will be required for the Brazilian company to operate and how long it will take to obtain them?

-Different businesses and activities may require one or various licences to operate in Brazil.
+Different businesses and activities require different licences to operate.
 Food, agricultural related activities and mining are well known for the various steps required to be taken to obtain their respective licences.

-Licences can take a long time to be granted by authorities.
+Some types of licences can take some months to be granted by authorities.
 Hence, it is very important that you ascertain the requirements and allow for reasonable estimates when planning the start of your Brazilian operations.

 12. Are you planning for the Brazilian company to import goods?
 Have you checked the applicable import requirements?